Typing Between the Goal Cheers and the Hailstorm—Yes, I’m Still Writing This Book

 But the story’s alive.

 Some of the best work happens in the middle of real life.
-Right there on the edge of the field, between the thunder and the cheer.
+Between the cheer and the thunder, right there on the field's edge.

 Add comment